Sniffing out danger and liability wherever it hides.

 Contraband exists in all facets of our lives.
 To help identify the problem, we offer a tool to minimize the incidence of dangerous contraband on your property, as well as give you the ability and recourse to act against persons who elect to ignore policy.

-What better way to promote health and safety, as well as limit liability, than by having regularly scheduled random inspections by trained canines?
-As we search for solutions to continuing reports of escalating violence and illicit narcotics in our schools and businesses, we offer one of the most successful deterrent programs available.
+What better way to promote health and safety, and limit liability, than by having regularly scheduled random inspections by trained canines?
+As we search for solutions to continuing reports of escalating violence, drinking on the job, and illicit narcotics use, we offer one of the most successful deterrent programs available.

 Legal Use of Detection Canines